Hz-Lin/codam2019/netwhat/readme.md

 # Netwhat notes
-*This is the notes I made for the Netwhat project.
-If you find any mistakes I make please be free to correct me.
+*This is the notes I made for the **Netwhat** project.
+If you find any mistakes please be free to correct me.

 ## IP address